Skip to main content

 Hidden landmark

-The original 1904 IRT station sits beneath City Hall, complete with chandeliers and Guastavino tile vaulting — take the 6 train to its terminus, stay on as it loops back, and look out the window for a glimpse most New Yorkers have never seen.
+The original 1904 IRT station sits beneath City Hall, with chandeliers and Guastavino tile vaulting.
+Take the 6 train to its terminus, stay on as it loops back, and look out the window.
+Most New Yorkers have never seen it.

 Food hall / market